nzakas/understandinges6/manuscript/06-Collections.md

 Another downside of using object properties for this type of operation is that property names are always converted to strings.
 So you can't have an object with the property name of `5`, you can only have one with the property name of `"5"`.
 That also means you can't easily keep track of objects in the same manner because the objects get converted to strings when assigned as a property name.
 Sets, on the other hand, can contain any type of data without fear of conversion into another type.

-### Browser Support

-Both Firefox and Chrome have implemented `Set`, however, in Chrome you need to manually enable ECMAScript 6 features: go to `chrome://flags` and enable "Experimental JavaScript Features".
-Both implementations are incomplete.
-Neither browser implements set iteration using `for-of` and Chrome's implementation is missing the `size()` method.

 ## Maps

 Maps are also a familiar topic  for those coming from other languages.
 The basic idea is to map a value to a unique key in such a way that you can retrieve that value at any point in time by using the key.
 In JavaScript, developers have traditionally used regular objects as a replacement for maps.
 In fact, JSON is based on the premise that objects represent key-value pairs.
 However, the same limitation that affects objects used as sets also affects objects used as maps: the inability to have non-string keys.